MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 **Dr. Zachary Sarver** is an instructor of mathematics at Auburn University and a published researcher in matrix theory.
-His credits include several puzzle events in the southeast United States, including co-designing the *Auburn Puzzle Party 5* puzzlehunt in Fall 2012.
+His credits include several puzzle events in the southeast United States, including co-designing the weekend-long
+*Auburn Puzzle Party 5* puzzlehunt in Fall 2012.
 He can be reached by email at <zachary.sarver@gmail.com> and his website is, appropriately, <http://zacksarver.rocks/>.